We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Meditation can give you a sense of balance and calm, which may provide you with inner peace and help improve overall feelings of well-being.

-Even if you can only afford to meditate for a few minutes, consider the potential benefits when you’re working from home.
+Even if you can afford to meditate for only a few minutes, consider the potential benefits when you’re working from home.
 Try a guided meditation as short as 3 or 5 minutes.

 5. Go for a walk